-Staff should remain aware of the low level concerns procedures and self-refer themselves to the Designated Safeguarding Lead where necessary.
+Staff should remain aware of the low-level concerns procedures and self-refer themselves to the Designated Safeguarding Lead where necessary.

-- 1. Communicating outside the agreed protocols: Email or text communications between an adult and any pupil outside agreed protocols may lead to a report to external agencies in accordance with the School's child protection and safeguarding policy and procedures, disciplinary action and / or criminal investigations.
-This also includes communications through internet based websites. - 1.
-Political impartiality: you must not promote partisan political views to pupils, whether as part of the curriculum, in any extra-curricular activity or in general conversation or other interaction inside or outside school.
-This means you must not encourage pupils to support or adopt particular political views and must present any political views in a balanced way that ensures opposing views are aired. - 1.
-Communicating about shared principles that underpin society: although you must not promote partisan political views to pupils, there are some concepts and views that are shared principles that underpin our society, rather than political views.
+- 8 Communicating outside the agreed protocols: Email or text communications between an adult and any pupil or former pupil outside agreed protocols may lead to a report to external agencies in accordance with the School's child protection and safeguarding policy and procedures, disciplinary action and / or criminal investigations.
+This also includes communications through internet-based websites. - Political impartiality: You must not promote partisan political views to pupils, whether as part of the curriculum, in any extra-curricular activity or in general conversation or other interaction inside or outside school.
+This means you must not encourage pupils to support or adopt particular political views and must present any political views in a balanced way that ensures opposing views are aired. - Communicating about shared principles that underpin society: although you must not promote partisan political views to pupils, there are some concepts and views that are shared principles that underpin our society, rather than political views.
 These shared values include fundamental rights, tolerance and challenging discrimination and prejudice.
-Shared values must be reinforced by all staff. - 1.
-Questions about political impartiality: if you are in any doubt about whether a particular topic is a political issue or a shared value, you should seek guidance from your line manager or Head of Department in the first instance. - E. Photographs and videos
+Shared values must be reinforced by all staff. - 11 Questions about political impartiality: if you are in any doubt about whether a particular topic is a political issue or a shared value, you should seek guidance from your line manager or Head of Department in the first instance. - Communication with former pupils: the School is aware that as a result of its strong sense of community, former pupils may wish to keep in touch with us after they leave.
+This is supported through the Malvernian Society and/or Old Downians as the School wishes to support the growth of an ever-stronger community.